tamlablinz/Multichannel-IR-with-Jupyter/README.md

 Calculate multichannel IR files through deconvolution of a recorded sine sweep, by Enrique Tomás and Ben Wesch at Tangible Music Lab Linz.

 Examples and Jupyter notebook included to illustrate the process.
-To open the notebook, you need to have Jupyter installed (see https://jupyter.org/install).
+To open the notebook, you need to have Python (https://www.python.org/) and Jupyter previously installed (see https://jupyter.org/install).
 Some python libraries are also needed: numpy, scipy, wavio, matplot and warnings.
 Install them with pip or conda if you get the typical "module not found error".

 ## Instructions for Jupyter notebook
 * Download or clone this repository to a new folder on your computer.